makenowjust/tilt/README.md

   {{ io.id }} << sprintf({{ `cat #{filename}`.stringify }}, {{ map }})
 end

-# Render with `fmt` template engine
+# Render with `FMT` template engine
-puts TILT.render "hello.fmt", { "name" => "MakeNowJust" }
+puts Tilt.render "hello.fmt", { "name" => "Tilt" }
 ```

-If you create new template engine supporting TILT, I welcome your [Pull Request](https://github.com/MakeNowJust/tilt/pulls) to add it to supported engine list.
+If you create new template engine supported Tilt, I welcome your [Pull Request](https://github.com/MakeNowJust/tilt/pulls) to add it to supported engine list.
+(And, I wanna you add specs for this engine.)

 ## Development